edge-energy/.github/profile/README.md

 ---

-This organization is transitioning to our new GitHub presence at [Energy-Quotient](https://github.com/Energy-Quotient), where active development and future releases will be hosted.
+We're transitioning to our new GitHub presence at [Energy-Quotient](https://github.com/Energy-Quotient), where active development and future releases will be hosted.

 Thank you for your interest and support.